-On a bleak spring day we circle around the open pit in search of the old school, casually mentioned in a conversation with the villagers of Hade e Re, or New Hade, the day before.
-The only building looking like an administrative one happens to be the only administrative-style building in Old Hade, and the only school in this disappearing village.
-At first glance it appears neat, clean and solid from the exterior, but feels desperate, lonely and sad inside.
-It used to be an island of life and vivacity with more than a thousand pupils attending classes here.
-Now only 50 are left.
-This is due to the resettlement program the government started years ago, but never finished.
+On a bleak spring day we circle around the open pit in search of the old school, casually mentioned in a conversation with the villagers of Hade e Re, (or New Hade), the previous day.
+It happens to be the only administrative-style building in Old Hade, and the only school in this disappearing village.
+At first glance it appears neat, clean and solid from the exterior, but feels desperate, lonely and sad once inside.
+It used to be a hub of life and activity with more than a thousand pupils attending classes here.
+Now there are only 50 left, due to the resettlement programme the government started years ago, but never finished.

 Dior Preniqi is six.
-Regardless of his age, he attends classes together with 3rd-graders in Hade’s ramshackle primary school.
+Despite his young age, he attends classes together with third graders in Hade’s ramshackle primary school.

-“The moment I had to give him to the school, I figured out there’s no one of his age, meaning he would be alone, I was so upset that I actually cried”, - Dior’s mother Leda says, “but he has made some friends and I am glad he follows the study program of 3rd-graders.
-Now he finds his age’s tasks too easy and demands more hard-core stuff.
+“The moment I had to hand him over to the school, I realised that there’s no one else of his age, which meant he would be alone.
+I was so upset that I actually cried”, Dior’s mother Leda says, “but he has made some friends and I am glad he is following the third grade curriculum.
+And now he finds his age group’s tasks too easy and demands harder work to do.

 Besa Caka, teaches English at the Old Hade school.
-She lives in Pristina and has to use the public transport every day.
-Unfortunately, there is no direct connection, which makes it an even longer journey to her job.
+She lives in Pristina and uses public transport every day.
+Unfortunately, there is no direct connection, which makes it a very long journey to get to work.

-The first president of Kosovo, Ibrahim Rugova, is considered a national hero, but a living reminder of his work as a teacher is on the edge of extinction, there’s not even a memorial board on the facade of the school.
+The first president of Kosovo, Ibrahim Rugova, is considered a national hero, but all traces of his work as a teacher here in Hade are on the verge of extinction.
+There’s not even a memorial board on the facade of the school.
 Kosovo is a truly extraordinary place.

-Besa teaches here for almost a decade and sees the number of students decreases year after year.
-She does not believe this situation will ever change for good. …Because the ones left will have to leave sooner or later, as the excavation line is very close.”
-Like an ocean taking its toll from the shore.
+Besa has taught here for almost a decade and has seen the number of students decrease year by year.
+She does not believe this situation will ever change for the better, “because those left will have to leave sooner or later, as the excavation line is getting very close”, she says.
+Like an ocean taking its toll on the shore.

 "I love teaching here.
 Moreover, it’s a historical place.
 This is a school, where the first president Ibrahim Rugova taught Albanian language."

-Despite the drab blacks, browns and greys of the landscape all around them, the first- and third graders Dior and his best friend Mirjona draw optimistic pictures with lots of greenery and houses and people.
+Despite the drab blacks, browns and greys of the landscape all around them, the first- and third graders Dior and his best friend Mirjona draw optimistic, colourful pictures with lots of greenery, houses and people.
 Even though they are young, they don’t have time to wait for their “Silent Spring” moment.
-Actually, no one has.
-They have lives to live, and for that they need to be able to breathe.
+Actually, no-one has.
+They have their lives to live, and for that they must be able to breathe.

-In fact, the government warns the villagers from time to time that due to short budget and less children, the school might be closed.
-Although, no one predicts when.
+In fact, the government warns the villagers from time to time that due to a diminishing budget and fewer children, the school might have to close.
+Although, no-one can predict when.

 “It’s like living on a volcano.
-You never know what the new day will bring,” — one of the teachers says.
-Children’s bumbling drawings, gnarled crafts on the tables along the shabby painted walls – the ‘residents’ of this tiny school world clearly make a great effort to keep the place cosy, bright and cheerful, and a place they want to be in, bright and lovely.
-Nevertheless, the feeling of romantic decay doesn’t leave.
-The place is hard to be taken care of when at any moment you might be asked to leave with no return.
+You never know what the new day will bring,” one of the teachers says.
+Children’s naive drawings, the gnarled crafts on the tables along the shabby painted walls – the ‘residents’ of this tiny school world clearly make a great effort to keep the place cosy, bright and cheerful, and a place they want to be in.
+Nevertheless, it’s hard to shake the feeling of creeping decay.
+The place is hard to take care of when at any moment you might be asked to leave for good.

 Fjolla: "Sometimes we feel very tired"